CNJAY1911/NovaJSON-Prettifier/README.md

 - UI is always fixed and compact
 - Prevents double-injection and overrides other JSON formatters
 - **Theme persistence and user preference saving**
+- **Enhanced visual design with bold, vibrant colors for better readability**
 - Many bugfixes and UX improvements

 Pretty‑print raw JSON in Chrome **on demand**.
 Click the toolbar button and get collapsible nodes, fast search, 6 light/dark themes, and persistent scroll — all locally, no data collected.